andrwbrntt/Portfolio/Sales Award Banquet/README.md

    - Wins a Hamilton Intra-Matic watch

 4. **The High-Roller Award**
-   - Most revenue earned
+   - Most revenue sold
    - Wins a 3 day, all expenses paid trip to New York with choice of location and Michelin Star restaurant

 5. **THE MVP Award**
-   - The most renue sold with the highest sale accuracy and customer satisfaction
+   - The most revenue sold with the highest sale accuracy and customer satisfaction
    - Wins a 4 day, all expenses paid trip to Bora Bora